Traian Brăileanu: Downfall

 Together with Sima and Herseni, Brăileanu sought to establish full Guardist control over cultural institutes such as Accademia di Romania, but their moves were vetoed by Antonescu, who favored a more conservative approach.
 Brăileanu had a tense relationship with another one of Antonescu's proteges, Sextil Pușcariu, who led the Romanian Institute in Berlin and had been given discretionary powers.
 Antonescu also asked Brăileanu to tone down his purge of academia, and the latter threatened with his resignation.
 Horrified by the Guard's assassinations of Iorga and Virgil Madgearu, in late November, he again tendered his resignation, but was persuaded to reverse his decision—allegedly, he agreed so that he could spare the country even greater chaos.

 The Guard and Antonescu still clashed over issues of political control, until, in January 1941, tensions exploded as the Legionary rebellion.
 During these events, the "Cross Brotherhoods" were activated in various schools, and some of their members took up arms against Antonescu's more conservative faction.
 The university student corps was also highly active during the events, and later organized an underground movement against Antonescu.
 Within seven days, however, Antonescu had retaken control of the country and purged his government of Guardist ministers.
 Brăileanu's immediate successor was an apolitical figure, Radu R. Rosetti, who proceeded to undo the politicization of schools and universities.
 However, as Rosetti himself noted, the Ministry was in effect under Antonescu's direct control.
-Faced with ministerial suggestions for toning down the repression of Jews, Antonescu remained adamant that segregation was a valuable policy, and devised a system for its perpetuation.
+In April 1941, Rosetti blamed "me predecessor" for having terrorized the mass of salaried teachers into accepting guidance from an "ill-prepared, but insolent and very active minority".
+Himself faced with ministerial suggestions for toning down the repression of Jews, Antonescu remained adamant that segregation was a valuable policy, and devised a system for its perpetuation.